rashidkpc/kibana2/README.md

 to access it.
 How do I do that?
 A: This can be handled a number of ways.
 The best way is to run Kibana with Passenger and Apache or Nginx.
 There's sample configurations in the sample directory.
-You can then add your preferred authentication method there.
+You can then handle your preferred authentication mechanism with Apache or Nginx.

 Q: Where can I get some help with this?
 A: Find me on Freenode - rashidkpc in #logstash